 If you decide you want a child-free wedding, that’s totally acceptable and your guests will still love you for it.
-If you decide you love all of your little cousins and just need the perfect way to include and entertain them, then we have the tips, wedding coloring printables, and activity guides you’re looking for.
+If you decide you want your flower girl, ring bearer, and all of your little cousins at your wedding—and just need the perfect way to include them on your special day—then we have the tips, wedding coloring printables, coloring sheets, and activity guides you’re looking for.

 Kids love to help, and luckily someone way-back-when was a genius and made involving kids in your wedding a tradition.
 If you’ve filled the ring bearer and flower-child positions and still want to include other children, know there are plenty of to-dos left!

-You can always invite children to hand out programs at the ceremony and help guests find their seats at the reception.
-Children too old to be a flower-child or ring bearer (though there is no age limit!) can be included as junior attendants to the couple’s wedding parties.
+You can always invite children to hand out programs at the wedding ceremony and help guests find their seats at the wedding reception.
+Children too old to be a flower-child or ring bearer (though there is no age limit!) can be included as junior attendants to the wedding party.

 When you have a kids’ table or activity room, kids can entertain each other while parents get some time to mingle as adults.
-When you set up the table with age-appropriate games and activities, the children can stay busy with minimal supervision.
+When you set up the table with age-appropriate games and activities (like crayons and a coloring book), the children can stay busy with minimal supervision.